-If the principal or his/her designee determines after conducting the hearing described above that the student committed the disciplinary offense, the principal or his/her designee shall inform the student of the length of the student's short-term suspension, which shall not exceed ten (10) days, cumulatively or consecutively, in a school year.
-The decision of the Principal or his/her designee to issue a short-term suspension is final and not subject to appeal.
+If the principal or their designee determines after conducting the hearing described above that the student committed the disciplinary offense, the principal or their designee shall inform the student of the length of the student's short-term suspension, which shall not exceed ten (10) days, cumulatively or consecutively, in a school year.
+The decision of the Principal or their designee to issue a short-term suspension is final and not subject to appeal.